Decarbonising Finance under Shariah: Understanding Carbon Credits and Offsets

 It may be viewed as a custom-based right that has gained economic recognition through law and market practice.
 The developer has produced a measurable benefit that is verified and recorded.
 Once certified, that outcome becomes a distinct and transferable unit.
 By analogy with modern rights recognised in Shariah, such as emission licences or digital access rights, the offset can be treated as legally valuable property provided that the environmental reduction is genuine, unique, and verifiable, the certificate’s transfer is legally recognised, and the trade is transparent and free from deception.

-From a broader Islamic finance perspective, it is preferable to channel capital directly into genuine carbon-removal or reduction projects through Shariah-compliant investment structures such as waqf bi al istithmar, musharakah, or sukuk al ijarah.
-This approach links financial participation to real environmental outcomes and upholds the ethical aims of stewardship while avoiding speculative or symbolic trading.
+From a broader Islamic finance perspective, it is preferable to channel capital directly into genuine carbon-removal or reduction projects through Shariah-compliant investment structures such as Waqf bi-al-Istithmar (investment endowment), Musharakah (equity partnership), or Sukuk al-Ijarah (lease-based sukuk).
+This approach links financial participation to real environmental outcomes and upholds the ethical aims of stewardship (khilafah) while avoiding speculative or symbolic trading.

 3. Conclusion